biohackathon-japan/BH25-ai-survey/paper/paper.md

 event: BH25JP
 biohackathon_name: "DBCLS BioHackathon 2025"
 biohackathon_url: "https://2025.biohackathon.org/"
-biohackathon_location: "Mie, Japan, 2025"
+biohackathon_location: "Mie, Japan"
-group: Biomedical
+group: BH25-ai-survey
 # URL to project git repo --- should contain the actual paper.md:
 git_url: https://github.com/biohackathon-japan/BH25-ai-survey/
 # This is the short authors description that is used at the